jacobRidenour/ProgWiki/C/3_Strings/Strings.md

 # Strings

-In C, strings are arrays of characters that end with a null-termination character, `\0`.
+In C, strings are arrays of characters that end with a null-termination character, `\0` - a specific layout of data rather than a type of their own.
+This character is included in the string's length.

 ```C
 char str[] = "hello, world"; // char[13]
 ```

-String literals are implicitly null-terminated to signify the end of the string.
-In all other cases, null-termination of a string must be done explicitly.
+String literals are implicitly null-terminated.
+In all other cases, null-termination of a string should be done explicitly.
+String-associated standard library functions typically null-terminate the result for you (space-allowing).

 ```C
 char str[6] = {'H', 'e', 'l', 'l', 'o', '\0'};
 ```

-Most of the standard library's string functions will handle null termination *if used correctly*.
-If you don't need every last bit of performance and want to be safe, it's recommended to use the "n"-functions, so named because they have an extra argument for the length of the destination buffer.
+Without the `\0` in the above, `str` would be an array of characters and not a string.

+Most of the standard library's string functions expect null-terminated strings; assume this unless otherwise explicitly stated.
+Often, string functions that include an argument for the number of bytes to copy into the output buffer (`n`) are of the format `strn*(dest, src, n)`.

+Not including the `\0` typically leads to undefined behavior with string functions.

 ## String Functions